-- The Corporation for the Promotion of Puerto Rico as a Destination, Inc. (DPR), a nonprofit corporation created by law (Act 17-2017) to oversee and manage the tourism marketing activities. - Invest Puerto Rico (Invest PR), a nonprofit corporation created by law (Act 13-2017) to oversee and manage business marketing activities.
+- The Corporation for the Promotion of Puerto Rico as a Destination, Inc. doing business as Discover Puerto Rico (DPR), a nonprofit corporation created by law (Act 17-2017) to oversee and manage the tourism marketing activities. - Invest Puerto Rico (Invest PR), a nonprofit corporation created by law (Act 13-2017) to oversee and manage business marketing activities.